-‘Captain America’ fixes hurricane hit roofs in New Orleans
+‘Captain America’ fixes hurricane-hit roofs in New Orleans

 Mackie is working with GAF, one of the country’s leading roofing manufacturers, to fix roofs for homeowners in New Orleans who sustained damage during last year’s Hurricane Ida.
 The project is especially close to Mackie’s heart.
 The actor who is currently portraying Captain America in the Marvel Cinematic Universe grew up in New Orleans working at his family’s roofing business.

 “It gives me a sense of pride that I’m doing my people a service.
-I know what people go through in this neighborhood because I was born in this neighborhood.
-I grew up in this neighborhood,” he said.
+I know what people go through in this neighborhood because I was born in this neighborhood, I grew up in this neighborhood,” he said.
 “It’s important to me to bring back the gifts and blessings I received outside the city.”

-GAF, a subsidiary of Standard Industries that makes things like shingles, underlayment and other roofing-related products for homes and businesses, has committed to installing 500 roofs throughout the Gulf Region.
-That includes 150 roofs in the 7th Ward of New Orleans, an area that was hammered by both Hurricane Katrina in 2005 and Ida 16 years later.
+GAF, a subsidiary of Standard Industries that makes things like shingles, underlayment and other roofing related products for homes and businesses, has committed to installing 500 roofs throughout the Gulf Region.
+That includes 150 roofs in the 7th Ward of New Orleans, an area that was hammered by both Hurricane Katrina in 2005 and then Ida that hit on the same day 16 years later.
 The roofing effort is part of the company’s Community Matters program started in 2020 that has already repaired or replaced 3,000 roofs.

 New Orleans resident Larae Barard said she had just been talking with her mother about her concerns for her roof when she got the call saying her roof would be fixed.

 “They said, ‘We want to fix your roof.’
 I said, ’Really?!
-This must be a miracle,’ ” she said.
+This must be a miracle,” she said.
 “After Ida, my roof was in terrible shape.
-It had a blue tarp on it for now almost a year and a month … So thank God I have a new roof.”
+It had a blue tarp on it for now almost a year and a month… So thank God I have a new roof.”

 GAF is also training people in roofing skills through their GAF Roofing Academy.
-They teamed with Rebuilding Together New Orleans which is supplying the labor while GAF is supplying the materials and paying the costs.
-William Stoudt, executive director of Rebuilding Together New Orleans, said the groups were specifically looking to help those who didn’t have the financial or physical wherewithal to repair their roof on their own.
+They teamed with Rebuilding Together New Orleans who is supplying the labor while GAF is supplying the materials and paying the costs.
+William Stoudt, Executive Director of Rebuilding Together New Orleans, said the groups were specifically looking to help those who didn’t have the financial or physical wherewithal to repair their roof on their own — homeowners who were often elderly or disabled and were making less than $35,000 a year.

 “Who are the people that are going to struggle the most to come back?
 We’re talking about low-income homeowners.
 We’re talking about elderly, disabled, maybe veterans or single female family head of household.
 We’re talking about people who make New Orleans who it is,” Stoudt said.